micmejia/bible-dump/AMPC/Acts/Acts 1.md

-And they prayed and said, You, Lord, Who know all hearts ([^e]their thoughts, passions, desires, appetites, purposes, and endeavors), indicate to us which one of these two You have chosen
+And they prayed and said, You, Lord, Who know all hearts (their thoughts, passions, desires, appetites, purposes, and endeavors), indicate to us which one of these two You have chosen